DIY: a colorful bouquet of dahlias

 DIY bouquet dahlias champêtre coloré-54

-As summer draws to a close, it’s the perfect time to create beautiful floral arrangements between the two seasons.
-It’s at this time of year, when I can use several different beautiful varieties of flowers – notably dahlias, hydrangeas and Japanese anemones – that I can finally have some fun and make bouquets that will decorate the house, while already showing some beautiful autumnal hues…
+As summer draws to a close, it’s the perfect time to create beautiful floral arrangements that bridge the two seasons.
+At this time of year, I can use a variety of stunning flowers – notably dahlias, hydrangeas, and Japanese anemones – to have some fun and make bouquets that will decorate the house, while already showing some beautiful autumnal hues.

-I like to use whatever I can find in the garden, and sometimes even pick what I need from the vegetable garden, as in this colorful, country-style dahlia bouquet, where I chose a few stems of dill to add a little lightness and a lovely bright note.
+I like to use whatever I can find in the garden and sometimes even pick what I need from the vegetable garden.
+For example, in this colorful, country-style dahlia bouquet, I chose a few stems of dill to add a little lightness and a lovely bright note.
 The bouquet is indeed quite full of dahlias, but this creates a very « gourmand » and eye-catching visual effect.
-I also like to create several small bouquets that I scatter around the house, but sometimes I want to create a more imposing arrangement to decorate a room or a round table, for example.
+I also enjoy creating several small bouquets to scatter around the house, but sometimes I want to make a more imposing arrangement to decorate a room or a round table, for example.

 Flowers used for this bouquet